-WRT will present the draft results of the analysis to Planning and Zoning Commission (P&Z), the Economic Development Advisory Board (EDAB) and the community in a public meeting.
-If appropriate, the meeting may include a discussion or interactive consensus building exercise.
+WRT presented the draft results of the analysis to Planning and Zoning Commission (P&Z), the Economic Development Advisory Board (EDAB) and the community in a public meeting.
+This joint meeting included an extensive question and answer and board discussion period.